unaschneck/pydar/README.md

 A single flyby can produce multiple image segments (Sxx). *S01 is the primary imaging segment* with other segments referring to periods in the flyby when the instrument went to/from altimetry/SAR/HiSAR or weird pointing profiles.

 ![image](https://user-images.githubusercontent.com/24469269/210197286-c059ffed-281d-46c7-911a-f86c3bf7ea28.png)
-Credit: Cassini Radar User Guide (Wall et al. 2019, pg.16)
+*Credit: Cassini Radar User Guide (Wall et al. 2019, pg.16)*

 ## Data Files

 ### Dynamically Updated Data Files

-Scripts web scrap from URLs to generate some of the data files
+Pydar includes multiple scripts to web scrap from revelant URLs to generate some of the data files

-Last updated by developers `1/22/2023` via `python3 update_csv.py`
+Last updated by developers `1/25/2023` via `python3 update_csv.py`

 **coradr_jpl_options.csv**